oxidane/tmuxomatic/README.md

 ## Notes

-To use tmuxomatic, you don't have to know everything about [how to use tmux](http://net.tutsplus.com/tutorials/tools-and-tips/intro-to-tmux/), but it will be useful for [customizing the tmux status bar](http://me.veekun.com/blog/2012/03/21/tmux-is-sweet-as-heck/), or [changing the default key bindings](https://wiki.archlinux.org/index.php/tmux#Key_bindings).
+To use tmuxomatic, you don't have to know everything about [how to use tmux](http://net.tutsplus.com/tutorials/tools-and-tips/intro-to-tmux/), but the knowledge is useful for [customizing the tmux status bar](http://me.veekun.com/blog/2012/03/21/tmux-is-sweet-as-heck/), or [changing the default key bindings](https://wiki.archlinux.org/index.php/tmux#Key_bindings).
 These features are extraneous to tmuxomatic, and they typically go into your personal `.tmux.conf` file.